Mark Galli

 Mark Galli (b.
-August 24, 1952) is an American Roman Catholic author and editor, and former Protestant minister.
+August 24, 1952) is an American Catholic author and editor, and former Protestant minister.
 For seven years he was editor in chief of Christianity Today.

 Biography

-Galli, a native of California, was raised as a Roman Catholic, but became a born-again Evangelical at the age of thirteen.
+Galli, a native of California, was raised as a Catholic, but became a born-again Evangelical at the age of thirteen.
 He subsequently graduated at the University of California at Santa Cruz and received a M.Div. from Fuller Theological Seminary.
 He was a Presbyterian pastor for ten years, but later converted to Evangelical Anglicanism, joining the Episcopal Church and moving to the Anglican Church in North America in 2009.

 Moving into journalism, he was the associate editor of Leadership and editor of Christian History, a sister publication of Christianity Today.
 For the next 20 years he worked for Christianity Today in various capacities, including seven years as editor in chief.
 In October 2019 he announced he would retire effective January 3, 2020.

-He wrote books and editorials about the nature of the Evangelical faith, including how belief relates to political activity.
+He wrote books and editorials about the nature of evangelicalism, including how belief relates to political activity.
 In 2011, Roger E. Olson, a theologian specializing in Christian ethics, described Galli as, "a serious evangelical scholar with an irenic approach to controversial material", that being defined as favoring and operating toward peace, moderation, or conciliation.

-In 2020, Galli announced that he had rejoined the Catholic Church.
+In 2020, Galli announced that he had rejoined the Catholic Church and was confirmed in the Catholic faith on 13 September 2020 by Bishop Richard Pates in the Cathedral of St. Raymond Nonnatus in Joliet.